dhis2/dhis2-docs/src/user/configure-metadata.md

 8. Select a **Period type**.

-9. Assign one or more organisation unit levels.
+9. Assign one or more **organisation unit levels**.
 The output value will be assigned to an organisation unit at this level (or these levels).
-    The input values will come from the organisation unit to which the output is assigned, or from any level lower under the output organisation unit.
+    The input values depends on the selection below; **organisation units providing data**.

+10. **Organisation units providing data** controls where the input values comes from.
+If "at selected levels only", only organisation units in the selected levels are included.
+If "At selected levels and all levels below", all organisation units below the ones selected are also included.
 10. Create a **Generator**.
 The generator is the expression that is used to calculate the predicted value.

     1. Type a **Description** of the generator expression.